RichardGo9000/CoffeeMath/README.md

 check for 100,000,000.000 or 100.000.000,000 for american or european decimal notation

+add option for nice numbers (require function to produce problems that end in integers or finite decimals less than 3 decimals in length)

 check for close answer
 add skip button on 2 wrong tries